 An SST STA that has selected a subchannel for operation should operate on that subchannel during times indicated for permitted downlink and uplink operation according to the DL Activity and UL Activity fields and the Activity Start Time field in the SST element.
 An AP should transmit frames to SST STA on their selected subchannels.

 An SST STA shall not transmit to the AP on an SST operating channel that is not indicated as allowed by the AP in the SST element.
-The set of allowed SST channels indicated by the AP in the SST element (#3134) is dynamic and may change every (short) beacon interval.
+The set of allowed SST channels indicated by the AP in the SST element (#3134) is dynamic and can change every (short) beacon interval.

-9.49.1 Periodic SST Operation
+9.49.2 Periodic SST Operation

+During Aperiodic SST Operation, an SST AP signals explicit permission of SST STA transmissionsduring each single (short) beacon interval in which SST operation is permitted by transmitting the SST Operation element.
+During Periodic SST Operation, an SST AP signals permission of SST STA transmissions over multiple (short) beacon intervals through the transmission of the RPS element with the Channel Indication Presence bit equal to 1 and the Periodic RAW Indication bit equal to 1.

-SST may be operated over a single beacon interval or periodically over multiple beacon intervals.
-Operation of SST over a single beacon interval shall follow the procedure in 9.49 (Subchannel Selective Transmission (SST)).
-When the SST operation has identical channel activity schedules in a periodic manner, AP may indicate periodic SST operation parameters in the RPS element in 8.4.2.188 (RPS element).
-Operation of periodic SST within a beacon interval where SST is scheduled shall follow the procedure in 9.49 (Subchannel Selective Transmission (SST)).
-When periodic SST is indicated in the RPS element, both Channel Indication Presence bit and Periodic RAW Indication bit of RPS element are set to 1.
-The periodicity, validity, and start offset of periodic SST operation are indicated by the Periodic Operation Parameters subfield of the RAW Assignment field of RPS element.
-When RPS element is used to indicate periodic SST sounding schedule, the RAW Type subfield of the RPS element is set to Sounding RAW and the RAW Type Options subfield of the RPS element is set to SST Sounding RAW.
+Aperiodic SST Operation shall follow the procedure in 9.49 (Subchannel Selective Transmission (SST)).

+Periodic SST Operation shall follow the procedure in 9.49 (Subchannel Selective Transmission (SST)) with the additional requirement that the SST AP shall transmit at least one RPS element with the Channel Indication Presence bit set to 1 and the Periodic RAW Indication bit set to 1 preceding the first (short) beacon interval during which SST operation is permitted.
+The periodicity, validity, and start offset of the Periodic SST Operation are indicated in the Periodic Operation Parameters subfield of the RAW Assignment field of RPS element.
+When the RPS element is used to indicate a periodic SST sounding schedule, the RAW Type subfield of the RPS element is set to Sounding RAW and the RAW Type Options subfield of the RPS element is set to SST Sounding RAW.

 References: